 The flavor profile of a mocha can depend on the type of chocolate and coffee being used.
 At its best, a mocha tastes more like chocolate than it does coffee, which makes it unique when compared to other espresso coffee drinks.
 The bittersweetness of espresso combined with chocolate creates a rich, satisfying chocolate flavor that lasts even longer than the last sip.
 Generally, dark chocolate is used as it works best when paired with espresso.
 If you are in the market for a beverage that delivers an exceptionally rich and chocolate-y coffee taste, look no further than the mocha.

 Variations and similar drinks

 The way a mocha is prepared will vary depending on the cafè or barista — each recipe will have an ideal coffee to chocolate ratio, and the chocolate may be prepared differently.Chocolate is usually dark chocolate, and can vary from a sauce to a powder.
 The final drink can then be topped with whipped cream, a marshmallow, or milk foam.
 Cocoa powder or cinnamon may be added on top, with some variations using chocolate syrup as a garnish.

 Depending on the type of chocolate and espresso you’re using, the flavor combinations for a mocha are endless.
-I picked some of my favorite chocolaty coffees that I think would shine in a Mocha.
+I picked some of my favorite chocolate-y coffees that I think would shine in a mocha latte.

-Dense chocolaty sweetness with a soft cherry acidity make Panther's East Coast Espresso a great choice for an elevated classic.
+Dense chocolate-y sweetness with a soft cherry acidity make Panther's East Coast Espresso a great choice for an elevated classic.

-With brightness of tropical fruit layered underneath deep milk chocolaty goodness, Methodical's Guatemala Ixlama makes a brighter more fruit-forward mocha.
+With the brightness of tropical fruit layered underneath deep milk chocolaty goodness, Methodical's Guatemala Ixlama makes a brighter, more fruit-forward mocha.

 Cherry, chocolate, and molasses in City of Saints' Decaf Colombia Huila lend way to a perfect pairing with chocolate and milk for a decaf mocha.